Cellulosic sugars to alcohols (VC5)

 These lignocellulosic raw materials are more abundant and generally considered to be more sustainable, however they need to be broken down (hydrolysed) into simple sugars prior to distillation.
 This may be achieved using either acid or enzyme hydrolysis.
 Both approaches have been the subject of continuing research interest since the 1970s, and large investments are being made in the US and Europe to speed up development of this route to bioethanol.

+A number of smaller demostration plants for production of cellulosic ethanol are operational or under development.
 In addition, a number of pilot plants are developing thermochemical/biochemical routes to create bioethanol from commercial waste and MSW.
+For more details check the ETIP Bioenergy Database on Production Facilities.

 Download Value Chain Fact Sheet: Sugar to Alcohols (177 Kb)